 What Is Cast Glass?

 Glass is an incredibly versatile product that can be cut, shaped, and manipulated in many ways to create any number of design elements.
 One of these techniques is known as glass casting.
-Learn what it is and how to choose the right company to help you create your next cast glass creation.
+There are many different ways to accomplish glass casting including sand, kiln, and graphite casting.
+Jockimo is here to teach you more about glass casting and how to choose the right company to help you create your next cast glass creation.

-This process uses extremely high temperatures to get the glass to an “orange state.”
-At this point, the glass is flexible (but not liquid).
-Working with the assistance of gravity, the glass “slumps" into the mold.
+While it's often mistakenly referred to as glass casting, glass slumping is a separate process that involves heating glass in a kiln, then shaping it over a metal, ceramic, or sand mold instead of inside it.
+This process uses extremely high temperatures until the glass reaches a molten state, where the glass is flexible (but not liquid).
+In this flexible state, gravity will force the glass to change shape as it "slumps" into the mold.
 Using this technique, large glass panels can be created with tempered glass, laminated glass, or annealed glass.

 Selecting a Company for Your Cast Glass Project

 It can be difficult to choose a company for cast glass projects, so Jockimo is here to provide four things you should keep in mind while selecting an architectural glass company:

 1. Technical Expertise and Experience

 Glass casting and glass slumping require a lot of technical expertise.
 To ensure your final cast glass project is aesthetically beautiful and physically sound, choose a company that has a lot of experience and technical know-how in this particular type of glass production.